 My then corporate job presented a new job opportunity to relocate to Atlanta in order to manage 43 business locations throughout 10 states.
-On my 10th year anniversary with the company; just minutes after being offered another promotion to become a VP and to manage hundreds of locations across the US and over 900 employees, I announced my intentions to resign my position and gave a 6 month notice that I was resigning my position and leaving the company.
+On my 10th year anniversary with the company and just minutes after being offered another promotion to become a VP and manage hundreds of locations across the US and over 900 employees; I announced my intentions to resign.
+I gave a 6 month notice that I was leaving the company.

 The craze the last few years in real estate has been on flipping houses.
-In many parts of the US the flipping market is getting much harder to find good deals due to the fact that the home sales market heated up in 2013 and has remained strong into 2014.
+In many parts of the US the flipping market is getting much harder finding good deals due to the fact that the home sales market heated up in 2013 and has remained strong into 2014.

 Flipping properties was something I did a lot of in the beginning but decided it was not my cup of tea.
-I did not enjoy running all over town to keep up with renovations and crews.
+I didn't enjoy running all over town to keep up with renovations and crews.
 It is very hard to maintain your staffing without strong consistent cash flow thru all market trends.
 This is when I found what could be accomplished with many of the properties I already owned.
-A blue print of this process I lay out in my eBook I call the Paper Millionaire to be released soon.
+A blueprint of this process I lay out in my eBook named the Paper Millionaire that will be released soon.

 LESSON 4- NEVER STOP LEARNING.